 (B) each customer or interested party that submitted written comments; and

-(C) the office of the utility consumer counselor.
+(C) the OUCC.

 (e) The director may allow additional written comment periods or extend the submission deadline for written comments or supplemental or response comments by notifying the utility and interested parties.